Elizabeth Taylor: Marriages, relationships, and children

 Taylor married her second husband, British actor Michael Wilding – a man 20 years her senior – in a low-key ceremony at Caxton Hall in London on February 21, 1952.
 She had first met him in 1948 while filming The Conspirator in England, and their relationship began when she returned to film Ivanhoe in 1951.
-Taylor found their age gap appealing, as she wanted "the calm and quiet and security of friendship" from their relationship; he hoped that the marriage would aid his career in Hollywood.
-They had two sons: Michael Howard (b.
-January 6, 1953) and Christopher Edward (b.
-February 27, 1955).
+Taylor found their age gap appealing.
+She wanted "the calm and quiet and security of friendship" from their relationship; he hoped that the marriage would aid his career in Hollywood.
+They had two sons: Michael Howard (born January 6, 1953) and Christopher Edward (born February 27, 1955; Taylor's 23rd birthday).
 As Taylor grew older and more confident in herself, she began to drift apart from Wilding, whose failing career was also a source of marital strife.
 When she was away filming Giant in 1955, gossip magazine Confidential caused a scandal by claiming that he had entertained strippers at their home.
-Taylor and Wilding announced their separation on July 18, 1956, and were divorced in January 1957.
+Taylor and Wilding announced their separation on July 18, 1956, and were divorced on January 26, 1957.

-Taylor married her third husband, theater and film producer Mike Todd, in Acapulco, Guerrero, Mexico, on February 2, 1957.
-They had one daughter, Elizabeth "Liza" Frances (b.
-August 6, 1957).
+Taylor was three months pregnant when she married her third husband, theatre and film producer Mike Todd, in Acapulco, Guerrero, Mexico, on February 2, 1957.
+They had one daughter, Elizabeth "Liza" Frances (born August 6, 1957).
 Todd, known for publicity stunts, encouraged the media attention to their marriage; for example, in June 1957, he threw a birthday party at Madison Square Garden, which was attended by 18,000 guests and broadcast on CBS.
 His death in a plane crash on March 22, 1958, left Taylor devastated.
-She was comforted by Todd's and her friend, singer Eddie Fisher, with whom she soon began an affair.
-As Fisher was still married to actress Debbie Reynolds, the affair resulted in a public scandal, with Taylor being branded a "homewrecker."
+She was comforted by a friend of Todd's and hers, singer Eddie Fisher, with whom she soon began an affair.
+Fisher was still married to actress Debbie Reynolds.
+The affair resulted in a public scandal, with Taylor being branded a "homewrecker."
 Taylor and Fisher were married at the Temple Beth Sholom in Las Vegas on May 12, 1959; she later stated that she married him only due to her grief.
+Taylor and Reynolds would reconcile in the 1960s.